-- 1. Permits will be obtained at the Cashiers Office in Thurmond Hall. - 2.
+- 1. Permits will be obtained at the University Police Department. - 2.
 The mounting location for permits on automobiles is the rear bumper on the driver's side.
 If this is not practical, the permit may be mounted on the exterior of the rear window on the lower corner of the driver's side.
 In both cases the permit should be mounted to be visible from directly behind the vehicle. - 3.
-Permits are mounted on the right front fork assembly of all two- and three-wheeled motor vehicles.
+Permits are mounted on the right front fork assembly of all two- and three- wheeled motor vehicles.